Risk Based Testing - Know the right time to account it and implement it

 - Testers do not create software nor do they create defect therein.

-- Testers just judge the risks on the project and share their results as to which all risks have been addressed so far and which all other risks are still lingering in the application.
+- Testers just judge the risks of the project and share their results as to which all risks have been addressed so far and which all other risks are still lingering in the application.

-- However, in some situations testers do play a catalyst role in suggesting the appropriate steps that help management teams to take decisions.
+- However, in some situations, testers do play a catalyst role in suggesting the appropriate steps that help management teams to take decisions.

-WHY… team harmony is very essential while implementing RBT on the project?
+Why Is team harmony very essential while implementing RBT on the project?

 - Business Analyst needs to own the RBT from requirements elicitation through to completion of detailed design and guide testing teams.